sergial273/TFG-Perceptro/README.md

 ### Dependencies

 * This project has been made with the latest versions of Python (3.11) and executed on Windows 10.
-* It uses and includes the latest version of [Stockfish](https://github.com/official-stockfish/Stockfish) up to date (v15.1).
-If you want to use any other version, just install it in the stockfish folder and update the main.py path.
+* It uses [Stockfish](https://github.com/official-stockfish/Stockfish).
+To use it, just download and place it in the stockfish folder and update the main.py path.

 ### Installing